KarelV18/title-allocation/readme.md

 4. System assigns titles using Gale–Shapley.
 5. Supervisor and second marker assignments are made.
 6. Reports are generated and notifications sent.

+---

+## 📌 Notes

+- Allocation only runs if total supervisor capacity matches student count.
+- Custom titles require admin approval and supervisor capacity validation.
+- Second markers are assigned to balance workload and minimize new pairings.